 In this class we will survey the use of poetic form (sonnets, sestina, villanelle, octava rima,heroic couplets, etc) as a shorthand references for historical conversations.
 We'll look at the deformation of form as passageways into realms that transcend their time and space.

-This course would be an excellent introduction to poetry for writers who do not specialize in poetry, for literary translation students, and for students who would like to learn to read and write poetry.
-We will cover such basic concepts as the poetic line (and where to break it), speed and velocity, and how to fall out of time, how to make metaphorical effects through the sounds of language, how to perform magic with punctuation, and other secrets
+This seminar would be an excellent introduction to poetry for writers who do not specialize in poetry, for literary translation students, and for students who would like to learn to read and write poetry.
+We will cover such basic concepts as the poetic line (and where to break it), speed and velocity, and how to fall out of time, how to make metaphorical effects through the sounds of language, how to perform magic with punctuation, and other secrets.

 711 Reading Like Sherlock - Dr. Carra Glatt